 Each lot can be bid on ‘online’ over a defined period of time (typically 2-3 weeks).
 At the end of the period, the bidder who has submitted the highest bid wins the lot, provided the bid exceeds the reserve price.

 All timed online auctions have an end-time displayed on the lot page.
 You can bid at any point from when the auction opens to when it closes.
-On the final day, lots close sequentially at regular intervals (normally 30 seconds).
+On the final day, lots start closing at 30 second intervals.
+However if there are lots of last minute bids on a particular lot, subsequent lots could close before bidding has finished on an earlier lot, ie the lots might not close sequentially.
+See below for further details re sniping, lot extensions and how to keep track of multiple lots.

 So you’ve found the lot you’d like to bid on.
 On screen you will see the ‘Current bid’ as well as the next bid amount (if there are no bids on the lot yet the 'Opening bid' amount will show).
 Enter your maximum bid, in other words the most you are willing to bid using our pre-determined bidding increments, and we do the rest.
 We will bid intelligently for you, bidding just enough to keep you in the lead up to your maximum bid.